 1. Incorporation of Definitions and Recitals.
 The definitions and recitals set forth above are incorporated herein by reference and made a substantive part of this Agreement.

 2. Term of Agreement.
-This Agreement shall be effective from the Effective Date until July 31, 2016, unless sooner terminated as herein provided (the “Term”).
+This Agreement shall be effective from the Effective Date until March 01, 2018 unless sooner terminated as herein provided (the “Term”).
+In addition, STACK has an option to extend up to an additional 90 days (the “Extension”).

 3. Relationship of Parties and Duties Under Agreement.